newknowledg/YQ/README.md

 # YQ

-yq is a yaml parser modeled after the jq parser. yq has limited yaml compatiblity. yq is designed to run only one yaml config at a time for this reason the startin and ending of the yaml body ... and --- are not supported. yq has been tested with AWS Cloudformation and Ansible config files. yq currently does not support the Fn:: varaible replacement logic of Cloudformation.yg
+yq is a yaml parser modeled after the jq parser.

+yq has limited yaml compatiblity. yq is designed to run only one yaml config at a time for this reason the starting and ending of the yaml body ... and --- are not supported.

+yq has been tested with AWS Cloudformation and Ansible config files.

+yq currently does not support the Fn:: varaible replacement logic of Cloudformation.yg

 ## Installation